Co-op City, Bronx: Management

 RiverBay Corporation is the corporation that operates the community and is led by a 15-member board of directors.
 As a cooperative development, the tenants run the complex through this elected board.
 There is no pay for serving on the board.
 The corporation employs over 1000 people and has 32 administrative and operational departments to serve the development.

 The complex has its own Public Safety Department with more than 100 sworn officers.
 In December 2007, the cable television company Cablevision gave RiverBay permission to use its fiber optic cables in order to install additional surveillance cameras throughout the complex to be viewed at the Public Safety Command Center.
 In 2008, trained supervisors were granted the power to write summonses for parking and noise violations and Segways were acquired – along with bikes – to help the officers patrol during the warmer months.

 Co-op City was managed by Marion Scott Real Estate, Inc. from October 1999 to November 2014.
 Before then the property was run by in-house general managers.
 The development is currently managed by Douglas Elliman Property Management.

 There are two weekly newspapers serving the community: Co-op City Times (the official RiverBay paper) and City News.

 Qualifications for resident application

+When Co-op City first opened, the original residents were required to pay $450 per room in equity and subsequently $25 per room in carrying charges.

-As of September 4, 2019, people who applied to live in Co-op City must meet the following requirements.
+As of November 15, 2022, people who applied to live in Co-op City must meet the following requirements.